chobolife/study_english/bread_barbershop/Season_1/06_Hello_Sausage.md

 - Where did this filthy strike come from?
 Get lost!
 Don't you dare give my sebastian fleas?
 * * *
 - Working really hard is my quest.
 I'm gonna do my dairy best.
 - Oh goodness!
-Wait you gotta get out of there.
+Wait.
+You gotta get out of there.
 - Wow.
 You're cute.
 I'm Wilk, and what's your name?
 - Oh you're hungry, huh?
 Hang on.
 - There, you can have some fresh milk.
 Drink up.